HL7/cqf-measures/pages/examples.md

 # Examples

+These examples align with examples used in the Data Exchange for Quality Measures IG

-* CMS22v7 - Blood Pressure Screening
+* CMS22v7 - Blood Pressure Screening (Note there is some question on this measure, the parent measure is currently being re-evaluated)
 * CMS124v7 - Cervical Cancer Screening
 * CMS125v7 - Breast Cancer Screening
 * CMS130v7 - Colorectal Cancer Screening